szabgab/slides/ruby/net_http.md

 ![](examples/net-http/get_response_get_httpbin.rb)

-The `get_response` method of the [Net::HTTP](https://ruby-doc.org/stdlib-2.7.1/libdoc/net/http/rdoc/Net/HTTP.html) class.
+The `get_response` method of the [Net::HTTP](https://ruby-doc.org/3.1.2/stdlibs/net/Net/HTTP.html) class.

-The response that we stored in a variable cleverly named `response` can be interrogated to see if the respons was a success or failure.
+The response that we stored in a variable cleverly named `response` can be interrogated to see if the response was a success or failure.
-It is an instance of a [Net::HTTPResponse](https://ruby-doc.org/stdlib-2.7.1/libdoc/net/http/rdoc/Net/HTTPResponse.html) class.
+It is an instance of a [Net::HTTPResponse](https://ruby-doc.org/3.1.2/stdlibs/net/Net/HTTPResponse.html) class.
 In case it is a success we print the body of the response and see this:

 ![](examples/net-http/get_response_get_httpbin.out)